jimratliff/GenoMac-user/resources/docs_to_display_to_user/Waterfox_how_to_configure_youtube_extension.md

   - Item 3: Video filters (“Click to toggle the video filters or right-click to toggle the video filters panel visibility”)
     - ❑ Turn OFF ❌ this item
-#### “Autoplay”
-- “Disable autoplay”
-  - ❑ Turn ON ✅
-- “Prevent videos loaded in background tabs from automatically playing as well”
-  - “Prevent videos loaded in the foreground tab from automatically playing as well”
-    - ❑ Turn ON ✅

 ## Return to the terminal
 Now return to the terminal and acknowledge you have completed the configuration of the Enhancer for YouTube